 Number of dog bite fatalities in the United States: 2005 – 2014

-1. Maryland, January 7, 2015 in Frederick County, Maryland.
-87-year-old man killed by pit bull while disassembling his Christmas tree (Read more).
+1. Maryland, January 2015.
+A 87-year-old man in Frederick County, Maryland was killed by pit bull while disassembling his Christmas tree Read more.

-2. Florida, January 19, 2015 in Brooksville, Florida.
-18-month-old boy killed by two family pit bull type dogs.
+2. Florida, January, 2015.
+18-month-old boy in Brooksville, Florida was killed by two family pit bull type dogs.
 Reports indicate that the attack occurred on the front porch where the child was playing while being watched by his 51-year-old grandfather.
-Apparently, the grandfather witnessed the attack and assumedly tried to stop it, but was unsuccessful at preventing this fatality.
+Apparently, the grandfather witnessed the attack and may have tried to stop it, but was unsuccessful.

-3. Iowa, January 22, 2015 in College Springs, Iowa.
-A 7 y.o. boy was the victim in this instance, killed by two family, pit bull type dogs.
-Another 10-year-old boy in the same household may have been attacked and injured these same dogs 4 months prior to this incident.
+3. Iowa, January 2015.
+A 7 y.o. boy in College Springs was the victim in this instance, killed by two family, pit bull type dogs.
+Another 10-year-old boy in the same household may have been attacked and injured these same dogs 4 months earlier.

 The reader is directed to the dog bite fatality page on Wikipedia for the most scholarly, objective and comprehensive information on this topic.